 Policy Affected Date of Change Explanation/Notes Doctoral residency Fall 2018 Outlines and expands upon conditions and alternatives for doctoral candidate residency, given expansion over time of off-campus, online, and part-time doctoral study options.
 Dismissals Fall 2018 Determines which entities oversee dismissal; details infractions that warrant dismissal, sanctions, and criteria for student return following dismissal, where applicable.
-Preparing graduate teaching assistants for the classroom Fall 2018 Describes expectations of GTAs and lays out GTA training framework.
+Preparing graduate Fall 2018 Describes expectations of GTAs and lays out GTA training fratteaching assistants for the classroom Describes expectations of GTAs and lays out GTA training framework.
 English language proficiency for international teaching assistants Fall 2018 Defines state and institutional requirements for teaching-related language proficiency for international graduate teaching assistants.
-Refreshments at defenses Fall 2018 Students undergoing oral examinations may not provide refreshments, gifts, or other inducements to committee members or attendees.
-Approval of thesis/ dissertation research proposal Fall 2018 Facilitates process by which advisory committee and Graduate School approve the student research/manuscript proposal concurrent with results of oral or comprehensive exams.
-Procedure includes a new form, GS-ResearchApproval , Approval of Thesis/ Dissertation Research Proposal .
-Application for resident status Fall 2018 Form GS35, Request for Certification of South Carolina Residency , discontinued; all requests for residency information are referred to the Office of Residency Classification.
+Refreshments at defenses Fall 2018 Students undergoing oral examinations may not provide refreshments, gifts, or other inducements to committee members or attendees. dissertation research proposal the student research/manuscript proposal concurrent we comprehensive exams.
+Procedure includes a new form, GS-ResearchApproval, Approval of Thesis/ Application for resident status Fall 2018 Form GS35 , Request for Certification of South Carolina Residency , discontinued; all requests for residency information are referred to the Office of Residency Classification.